wp-plugins/mortgage-center/readme.txt

 on your page, as well as whether your blog displays national rates or rates for a specific state, in the plug-in admin options.

+This plug-in includes widgets from Zillow, which are subject to the [terms of use]( http://www.zillow.com/webtools/widgets/WidgetTermsOfUse.htm).
+Plug-in built by [Zillow.com](http://www.zillow.com).

 == Installation ==

 1. Go to your WordPress admin area, then go to the "Plugins" area, then go to "Add New".